igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/quantitative_data.md

 | Points (Scatter plot)| ![](../img/scatterplot.jpg) |
 | Line plot | ![](../img/linechart.jpg) |

+A _DynSeq_ graph type is also available for tracks containing per-base quantitative data.The data is rendered as nucleotide-shaped glyphs at high zoom levels and falls back to bar chart rendering at lower zoom levels.

 To change the graph type of selected tracks:

 *   Right-click a track and select a graph type from the pop-up menu.